113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>REPO_NAME (required)</dt>
    <dd>The name of the repository to be added.
 You can define your own name for each repository.</dd>
    <dt>REPO_URL (required)</dt>
    <dd>The URL of the repository to be added.
-The repository URL must contain the protocol (for example, http://plugins.ng.bluemix.net instead of plugins.ng.bluemix.net). http://plugins.ng.bluemix.net is the official plugin repository of {{site.data.keyword.Bluemix_notm}} CLI.</dd>
+The repository URL must contain the protocol (for example, http://plugins.ng.bluemix.net instead of plugins.ng.bluemix.net). http://plugins.ng.bluemix.net is the official plug-in repository of {{site.data.keyword.Bluemix_notm}} CLI.</dd>
     </dl>

 <strong>Examples</strong>:

-Add the official plugin repository of {{site.data.keyword.Bluemix_notm}} CLI as `bluemix-repo`:
+Add the official plug-in repository of {{site.data.keyword.Bluemix_notm}} CLI as `bluemix-repo`:

 ```
 bluemix plugin repo-add bluemix-repo http://plugins.ng.bluemix.net